tiliado/nuvolaplayer/BUILD.md

 Web Engines
 -----------

-Nuvola can be built with two web engines: **WebKitGTK** (default) and **Chromium Embedded Framework (CEF)** (can be disabled with `--no-cef` configure option).
-While the Chromium engine is optional, bear in mind that **some websites no longer work with the old WebKitGTK backend** (Spotify, YouTube, Mixcloud) because they dropped Flash-based player and require HTML5 Audio with MSE or even Widevine DRM plugin.
+Nuvola can be built with two web engines: **Chromium Embedded Framework (CEF)** and **WebKitGTK**.
+While the Chromium engine is still optional (can be disabled with `--no-cef` configure option), bear in mind that **some websites no longer work with the old WebKitGTK backend** (Spotify, YouTube, Mixcloud) because they dropped Flash-based player and require HTML5 Audio with MSE or even Widevine DRM plugin.

-The goal of Nuvola is to switch all scripts from Flash to HTML5 Audio sooner then we are forced to by the websites dropping Flash player.
-That's why some scripts (e.g. Deezer) already depend on CEF while Flash-based playback is still possible.
-If you are stuck with the WebKitGTK backend, you can try to set their requirements back to `Feature[Flash]`.
+In addition, most scripts are tested only with the Chromium backend and specify `Chromium[X.Y.Z]` requirement for that reason.
+If you are stuck with the WebKitGTK backend, you may remove `Chromium[X.Y.Z] Feature[MSE]` requirements to make the script run with WebKitGTK+ backend and add `Feature[Flash]` to use Flash plugin for audio playback.
-This should be done on a case-by-case basis and after careful testing.
+However, this should be done on a case-by-case basis and after careful testing.

 Dependencies
 ------------